Skip to main content

 Design, commission, and manage evaluations

-Theories of change, logframes, results frameworks, and logic models
+Theories of change, logframes, MEL plans, proposals, and design artifacts

 Indicators